100 Word Puzzles in English and Creative Riddles to Make Language Learning Fun

 For instance, here’s a riddle: “A man says: ‘Brothers and sisters, have I none, but that man’s father is my father’s son.’
 Who is he pointing at?”

-These riddles are tough–possibly some of the toughest riddles you can find!
-These questions are designed to fool you and mislead you.
-The trick to solving them is to remember exactly what the question is asking you about.
-Plus, you’ll have to think in an unexpected way.
+These questions from Reader’s Digest are designed to fool you and mislead you.
+The trick to solving them is to remember exactly what the question is asking you.

 Here’s an example: “You see a boat filled with people.
 It has not sunk, but when you look again you don’t see a single person on the boat.
 Why?”